BasicWolf/archived-kidomi/README.rst

 * A string.
 The returned object is a `Text node`_.
+* A number.
+It is automatically converted to string and the returned object is a `Text node`_.
 * A node.
 The returned object is the same node.
 * An array.
 This should be discussed a bit thoroughly: